zella/scalable-netty-chat/README.md

 ...
 Start server(n) with port 6666+n;

-Сonnect multiple clients to available servers and start typing in the console
+Сonnect clients to available servers what you want and start typing in the console